John Wilcox (American football): Later life

 With the money Wilcox earned from playing football, he bought a house.
 He originally wanted to enter the military draft, but he decided to instead be a teacher and coach, in part due to deferments offered by the President for math and science teachers.
 After a few stints at high schools in Portland and Boise, he arrived at Whitman College in 1967.
 He served as an assistant coach at Whitman College from 1967 to 1975, as they won a share of the conference title.
 He also served as the men's basketball coach during the 1970s and the women's basketball coach during the 1980s, leading the girls to five playoff appearances, a conference title and 178 wins.
 He was inducted into the Whitman Hall of Fame.

 Personal life

 He has been married to Remy Barnes for over 50 years and has three children and seven grandkids.
-He is the brother of Pro Football Hall of Fame inductee Dave Wilcox and uncle of NFL player Josh Wilcox and California head coach Justin Wilcox.
+He is the brother of Pro Football Hall of Fame inductee Dave Wilcox and uncle of NFL player Josh Wilcox and former California head coach Justin Wilcox.